-Pursuant to article 18 of the Market Abuse Regulation, issuers or any person acting by order of or for the account of such issuer, must maintain lists of persons who are active on their behalf, and who are authorised to access inside information. pbb Group shall inform these persons on the legal duties associated with access to inside information, and on the legal consequences of violations of rules.
+Pursuant to article 18 of the Market Abuse Regulation, issuers or any person acting by order of or for the account of such issuer must maintain lists of persons who are active on their behalf, and who are authorised to access inside information. pbb Group informs these persons about the legal duties resulting from the access to inside information, and on the legal consequences of violations of rules.

-The harmonised purchasing policy stipulates that all relevant purchasing needs must be fulfilled through the IT-based purchasing and contracts management system, which also serves as the contracts database (incl. deadline management).
-Our purchasing policy also defines the multi-layer approval process, which includes the sourcing unit and is based on a pre-defined assignment of approval powers.
-Suppliers are regularly rated, allowing us to rank and compare them, to monitor their performance, and talk openly about weak spots.
+The harmonised purchasing policy stipulates that all relevant purchasing needs must be fulfilled through the IT-based purchasing and contract management system, which also serves as the contract database (incl. deadline management).
+Our purchasing policy also defines the multi-layer approval process, which includes the sourcing department and is based on a pre-defined assignment of approval powers.
+Suppliers are regularly assessed, allowing us to rank and compare them, to monitor their performance, and point out their weak spots.

-The relevant Compliance processes are continuously reviewed in pursuit of further digitalisation, expansion of the monitoring systems, and reconciliation with the Group's risk information.
+In addition, the relevant Compliance processes are continuously reviewed in pursuit of further digitalisation, expansion of the monitoring system, and reconciliation with pbb Group's risk information.
 The Management Board and the Supervisory Board's Audit Committee receive detailed reports on all Compliance-relevant topics on a quarterly basis.

-Combatting money laundering and terrorist financing
+Preventing money laundering and terrorism financing

-pbb Group has committed to very high standards in the prevention of money laundering and the financing of terrorism, to make sure that constant reforms are always accounted for.
-The Group has installed comprehensive policies, rules and regulations and requires all employees to adhere to its stipulations.
+pbb Group has committed to very high standards in the prevention of money laundering and the financing of terrorism, to make sure that ongoing reforms are always adequately accounted for.
+The Group has installed comprehensive policies, rules and regulations, and requires all employees to adhere to its stipulations.
 Examples of the Group's commitment include thorough Know Your Customer (KYC) processes, a continuous review of international lists regarding, inter alia, sanctions, suspicion of money laundering or terrorist financing, as well as risk analysis and ongoing reporting.
-The actions of pbb Group in this regard are essentially based on the German Money Laundering Act, compliance with which is reviewed and controlled through controls of the Origination, Compliance and Internal Audit units of the different divisions along the three lines of defence.
-The task of preventing money laundering and financing of terrorism is constantly revised, and is reviewed by Internal Audit on an annual basis.
-It is also covered during the audit of the financial statements.
+The actions of pbb Group in this regard are essentially based on the German Money Laundering Act, adherence to which is monitored and reviewed through internal controls within the sales divisions, Compliance and Internal Audit according to the Three Lines of Defence.
+The task of preventing money laundering and financing of terrorism is being updated on an ongoing basis, and is annually reviewed by Internal Audit and the external audit of the annual financial statement.